mathew-j-davis/shuttle/readme.md

 ## **Generate encryption keys**

+  This script will generate keys for testing purposes.
+  For production use, have the team responsible for managing keys provide you with a public key.

   Run this script on a different machine.
   It will generate two keys
-  - a public key  :   ~/.shuttle/hazard_public.gpg
+  - a public key  :   ~/.shuttle/shuttle_public.gpg
-  - a private key :   ~/.shuttle/hazard_private.gpg
+  - a private key :   ~/.shuttle/shuttle_private.gpg

   This script can be found in
   ```